 There are a range of facilities at the railway which could enhance your next corporate function.
 From private train hire and luxurious on-board dining facilities to a well-equipped meeting room in Bury Transport Museum.
 More information on Corporate Hospitality.

 An array of food and drink facilities are available across the railway, from the popular pub The Trackside to the traditional Buffet, both located at Bury Bolton Street Station.
 Rawtenstall Station is home to the award winning Buffer Stops Bar and a converted railway carriage turned café.
 On special event days Castlecroft Café, adjacent to Bury Transport Museum is also open.
 More information on Food & Drink venues.

-Refurbished in Spring 2014, the East Lancashire Railway Gift Shop, located in Bury Bolton Street Station, sells a wide variety of products from pocket money treats to railway branded merchandise and a range of DVDs and books.
+The East Lancashire Railway Gift Shop, located in Bury Bolton Street Station, sells a wide variety of products from pocket money treats to railway branded merchandise and a range of DVDs and books.
 More information on the Gift Shop.

 Parking is available at all stations.
 Facilities at Bury are limited and subject to charges.
 Heywood Station has a large free car park and is located just a few minutes from Junction 2 of the M66.
 Ramsbottom and Rawtenstall Stations have some free parking facilities.
 Limited coach parking is available at Bury Bolton Street Station.
 Coach drop off points are also available at Bury and Rawtenstall Stations.
 Bury Transport Museum has a large car park available for museum visitors.

 Wheelchair access is provided at all stations and Bury Transport Museum.
 More information on accessibility can be found in our Accessibility Statement.
 The statement can also be downloaded below.

 Picnic areas with benches are provided at all stations.
 Both benches and tables are provided at Irwell Vale.